 Yet the lure of the trial continued for decades: The story of Rehmeyer's violent beating was even recounted in a 1988 movie, starring actor Donald Sutherland as Blymire.

-Now, the belated trial of a group of men -- including a former York mayor -- accused of killing
+Now, the belated trial of a group of men -- including a former York mayor -- accused of killing a black woman during the city's divisive 1969 race riots could surpass the hex murder as York's most notorious case.

 "The hex (trial) will pale in comparison," York County District Attorney Stan Rebert predicted.